Tiny Teff Grains Deliver Big on NutritionUpdated: April 28, 2017Gluten Free, Traditional Preparation of Grains

 The tiny size of the teff grain, which can appear dark reddish brown to yellowish brown to ivory, made it the ideal food for the semi-nomadic life common throughout Ethiopian history.
-Only a handful of the seed as shown in the picture above will sow an average size field no matter whether water-logged or dry, thus making teff a dependable staple no matter what the environmental conditions.
+Only a handful of seed as shown in the picture above will sow an average size field no matter whether water-logged or dry!
+Thus, this practical grain is a dependable staple no matter what the environmental conditions.

 In addition to climate, teff will grow at a variety of altitudes – from sea level to nearly 10,000 feet (300 meters).
-The incredible versatility and hardiness of teff has resulted in its cultivation in diverse areas around the world such as mountainous Idaho, dry Australia, and low lying, wet areas of the Netherlands and India.
+Its incredible versatility and hardiness has resulted in cultivation in diverse areas around the world.
+This includes mountainous Idaho, dry Australia, and low lying, wet areas of the Netherlands and India.

 Despite its tiny size, teff leads all other grains, gluten free or not, in calcium by a wide margin.
+This includes nutritious einkorn and millet.
 It also has high levels of magnesium, potassium, zinc, copper, manganese, choline, Vitamin B3 (niacin), Vitamin B6, Thiamin, Pantothenic Acid, and Riboflavin.

 Teff is high in resistant starch, a special type of dietary fiber only recently getting much attention from the research community.
 Resistant starch benefits blood sugar management, weight control, and overall health of the large intestine.

 Up to 40% of the carbohydrates in teff are composed of resistant starches!